osadl/OSLOC2JSON/README.md

   -u, --unify           unify license obligations if they are semantically similar as defined in the semantic dict "unifyrules.json"
   -v, --verbose         show names and texts the program is using

-Either a single OSLOC file is parsed, converted to JSON format and saved under the original name with the suffix ".json", or all OSLOC files are parsed, concatenated to a single JSON object and stored under "osloc.json" or OUTPUT if specified, or (-m) all OSLOC files are parsed, merged into a single JSON object (lists concatenated, duplicates removed) and stored under "merged.json" or OUTPUT if specified
+Either a single ".txt" suffixed OSLOC input file is parsed, converted to JSON format and saved under the original name with the suffix replaced by ".json", or all OSLOC files are parsed, concatenated to a single JSON object and stored under "osloc.json" or (-f) OUTPUT if specified, or (-m) all OSLOC files are parsed, merged into a single JSON object (lists concatenated, duplicates removed) and stored under
+"merged.json".
+The input files may already be in JSON format, but all processing except the conversion to JSON remains the same.
 ```

 ## Disclaimer